Large and in charge, HP’s 15-inch Spectre x360 makes no compromises

 Class-leading processor performance

-There’s only one processor option offered with the Spectre x360 15, and that’s Intel’s seventh-generation Core i7-7500U.
-That’s a strong processor for most general computing tasks, and it’s exceeded only by much more power-hungry quad-core processors.
+While the most recent version of this laptop upgrades to Intel’s 8th-gen quad-core, we reviewed it with Intel’s seventh-generation Core i7-7500U.
 Toss in the included 16GB of DDR4-2133 RAM, and the Spectre x360 15 promises very competitive performance indeed.

 Simply put, the Spectre x360 15 leads this pack of machines sporting the same processor.
 On the Geekbench 4 synthetic benchmark in single-core mode, it was significantly faster than the Spectre x360 13, and meaningfully faster than the Asus Zenbook 3 and Lenovo Yoga 910.
 Not surprisingly, it also beat out the Surface Book with Performance Base, with its previous-generation Intel Core i7-6600U processor.
 In multi-core testing, only the Lenovo was slightly faster.